[TOC]

 A list of dictionaries defining targets to be built by the files

-generated from this .gyp
+generated from this .gyp file.

-Targets may contain includes
+Targets may contain includes, conditions, and variables sections

 as permitted in the root dictionary.
 The following additional keywords